httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 `max-age`:
 : Specifies the remaining lifetime of the upload resource in seconds counted from the generation of the response.
 After the resource's lifetime is reached, the server might make the upload resource inaccessible and a client SHOULD NOT attempt to access the upload resource as these requests will likely fail.
 The value is an Integer.

 Clients usually discover limits through the `Upload-Limit` header field when the upload resource is created ({{upload-creation}}).
 Throughout the lifetime of the upload resource, these limits SHOULD NOT change in a way that causes failures for clients adhering to the initially discovered limits.
-In particular, whereas the values for `max-size` and `max-append-size` can increase without harm, they SHOULD NOT decrease as they can cause ongoing uploads to fail.
-Similarly, the value for `min-append-size` SHOULD NOT increase, and the value for `max-age` SHOULD NOT decrease enough to cause the upload resource's lifetime to end sooner.
 If the client discovers that it cannot continue the upload while adhering to the limits, it SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).

+* The values for `max-size` and `max-append-size` can increase without harm, they SHOULD NOT decrease as they can cause ongoing uploads to fail.
+* The value for `min-append-size` SHOULD NOT increase.
+* The value for `max-age` SHOULD NOT decrease enough to cause the upload resource's lifetime to end sooner.

 Receivers of `Upload-Limit` parse the Dictionary as described in {{Section 4.2 of STRUCTURED-FIELDS}}.
 Where the Dictionary is successfully parsed, this document places two additional requirements on Dictionary members.
 First, a member with an unknown key MUST be ignored.
 Second, a member with a known key but a value of unexpected type MUST cause the entire `Upload-Limit` header field to be ignored, or alternatively the complete HTTP message MUST be treated as malformed.